 Today’s Gas Log Sets Are Available In Endless Styles & Are More Realistic-Looking Than Ever

 Whichever type of gas log set you settle on, know there are countless options to choose from in the design and looks department.
 From white birch and driftwood to traditional oak, there’s a gas log set to fit every home decor and style.
 You’ll also find that today’s gas log sets are incredibly realistic looking, a far cry from the early models.

 Need assistance deciding if a gas insert or gas log set is right for your home and hearth?
-Give us a call at 502-435-2364 and schedule an appointment to walk through our Showroom with one of our experienced and knowledgeable professionals.
+Give us a call at 502-435-2364 and schedule an appointment with one of our experienced and knowledgeable professionals.
 We’ll talk you through your options, discuss your heating preferences and needs, and help you determine what will bring you the most enjoyment.